maximilianogobbo/brazilian-anthromes/README.md

      ```

 Replace the file paths (`"C:/ARQUIVOS COMPUTADOR/DOUTORADO/DOUTORADO TESE/..."`) with the actual paths to the `.Rmd` files on your system.
 Make sure to correct any typos or extra spaces in the file names.

+## Contribution

+You are welcome to contribute to this project in several ways:

+- Open issues reporting bugs or suggesting new features.
+- Send pull requests with bug fixes or improvements.
+- Provide feedback on how we can make this project even better.

+If you want to contribute code, please follow these guidelines:
+- Create a separate branch for your changes.
+- Clearly describe your changes in the pull request.
+- Make sure your code is adequately tested.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for more details.